MihaiMalos/Cenzurarea-Datelor-Personale/README.md

 # Personal Data Censoring

 The project censors the personal data of a completed .txt document, based on the document model.
 Basically, it's replacing all the filled data with '#' characters.
+I've been using the Knuth-Morirs-Pratt Algorithm as the string matching algorithm, modifying it to find only the first occurance, from a starting point, getting a linear efficiency for the overall project.